Assistance Dog Team Julie & Shiloh, February 2013

 Assistance Dog Team Monica & Gabby, February 2017

 It's been nearly two weeks of training with my service dog, Gabby.
-We've learned a lot together and I feel fortunate to have been supported by K9s 4 Mobility and Michelle Woerner, my trainer.
+We have learned a lot together and I feel fortunate to have been supported by K9s 4 Mobility and Michelle Woerner, my trainer.
 Graduation day was February 13th!
 My husband Tom and I often talk about how our lives were so different before Gabby and how wonderful she is.